Online Master’s in Nursing Program

 The Master of Science in Nursing (MSN) online program, offered through the School of Graduate and Professional Studies and SAU Online, prepares students to further their professional career as an educator, administrator, or advanced nurse practitioner in adult/gerontology.
 The online MSN program incorporates nursing specific knowledge with skills and knowledge from other disciplines in a manner that promotes excellence in service, a passion for nursing as a profession, and compassionate care.
-As a Christian liberal arts university in Michigan, nursing is recognized as a calling.
+If you’re looking for Christian nursing programs from an online school, consider choosing Spring Arbor.

 The Master of Science in Nursing program at Spring Arbor University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791.

 To provide quality nursing education within a Christian liberal arts university that prepares the professional nurse to contribute service and leadership to diverse communities.

 - Foster an environment that supports adult learners from diverse academic and practice backgrounds

 - Expand the nursing program through planned growth